SGenheden/Tutorials/SolvationSolute/README.md

 ## Free energy simulations

 From this point on, the procedure is more or less identical for water and octanol.
-Therefore, I will only show the commands for octanol.
+Therefore, I will only show the commands for water.

 We will start with a short minimization, e.g.